GeoNet/delta/docs/MINISEED_METADATA_CONVENTIONS.md

 ### Naming Conventions When Moving or Installating Borehole Sensors

-Naming conventions for borehole sensors follow the same logic as for surface sensors, but with variations as follows:
-- Station codes describe the surface region of the borehole, meaning, as in the case of WHSZ, that a surface sensor can exist with station code WHSZ and location code 10, and a borehole sensor can exist with the same station code but location code 11 (and ~400 m depth).
-- Lateral position changes for borehole sensors due to depth changes and borehole tilt do not invoke name change conventions.
-- If a borehole sensor installation depth changes by more than 2 m from the depth of the previous sensor, the station code remains the same but the location code changes.
-Effectively, this convention defines possible location codes at 2, 6, 10, 14, etc. metre depths in boreholes covering 0-4 m, 4-8m, etc. installation depth ranges which - though not rigidly required - should be considered in location code assignment to support long-term order in the metadata.
+For boreholes, there is one station code and many location codes.
+At the surface, the surface naming conventions apply (see above).
+In the borehole, changes in sensor depth and lateral position (due to borehole tilt) do not invoke name change conventions.
+Instead, one location code exists for each simultaneous sensor installation in the borehole.
+If a borehole only ever has one sensor installed at a time, there will only ever be one location code for the borehole sensor installations.
+If many simultaneous borehole installations occur, each additional installation will have its own location code.
+If the number of simultaneous borehole sensor installations decreases and new such installations were made, these reoccupy the previous location codes rather than creating new ones.
+If the number of simultaneous borehole seismic installations were to then exceed the number of defined location codes, new location codes are made.

-- Regardless of depth or depth changes, a borehole sensor retains the station code of the equivalent surface installation.
+Records of borehole sensor depth are available in the Depth column of `install/sensors.csv`.

-- These conventions apply to both weak and strong motion sensors.
+These conventions apply to both weak and strong motion sensors.

 ## Channel Codes